jabrena/churrera/README.md

 Churrera is a Java development CLI tool designed to operate with `Cursor Cloud Agents API` in an easy way.

-## What is Cursor background Agents API?
+## What is Cursor Cloud Agents API?

 Cursor Cloud Agents API (Beta) allows you to programmatically create and manage AI-powered coding agents that work autonomously on your repositories.